9 Weight Loss Myths That Your Expert Might Not Have Told You

 8. Popping Pills

+Weight loss has become a crucial part of our lives, giving huge scope to pharma companies.
+There is a vast market for these products.
+Many celebrities endorse this stuff, which is just sheer stupidity to me.
 Taking these pills and losing weight is the biggest lie ever.
-The ingredients in these medicines may give you short-term benefits, but in the long term, they do so much harm to your body and health.
+The ingredients in these medicines may give you short-term benefits, but in the long term, they harm your body and health.
 Consult your doctor before you choose this path of pill-popping.

-9. False Friends
+9. False Food Packaging

 Losing weight has never been an easy process.
 It has ups and downs, and the struggle is real.
 Your focus should be on being healthy and not skinny.
-Take in a balanced diet, exercise regularly, sleep well, stay away from unhealthy habits, and you are good to go.
-Think about long-term goals, not short-term fleeting, and fake happiness.
+Take in a balanced diet, exercise regularly, sleep well, and stay away from unhealthy habits, and you are good to go.
+Think about long-term goals, not short-term fleeting and fake happiness.

 ,